 What is Network Attached Storage (NAS)?

-When you start creating content alone or just a freelancer and want to back up the data.
+When you start creating content as a team member or as a freelancer.
+Data backup is the first thing that you should focus on.
 The simplest solution is to use an external hard drive.
-It comes in many different shapes and sizes.
+Comes in many different shapes and sizes.
 They are typically fast, affordable, and very convenient for storing and backing up your data.
 An HDD directly connects to your computer via USB.

 In this tutorial, we will describe what is NAS server, its advantages, disadvantages, and other technical stuff in simple terms.

 The NAS works on a client-server model.
 Where centralized storage is a server and the computer or any other device that access data is a client.
 You can imagine a NAS like a bunch of connected hard drives with the operating system and ethernet cards.
 So it is like a computer, not just storage.

 The server can have support for different RAID configurations for backup and uninterrupted work.
 You can add, remove, or change hard drives at any time.